How to Score High in a Job Interview

 But be on point.
 Don't give long answers when concise answers will do.
 Overly long answers work to your disadvantage and cause interviewers to tune out, which means they will not remember well enough to score you accurately.
 Remember, managers hate to interview.
 Don't be one of the reasons they feel that way!

-These finishing touches will put you in the top tier of candidates.
+Finally, the finishing touches below will put you in the top tier of candidates.

 Do your homework: